 If you are considering a roof repair or replacement, the best way to protect your solar investment is to work with a qualified provider who understands your system.

-If your system was installed by Paradise Energy, contact us first —we provide discounted rates for our customers and ensure that your warranties remain intact.
+If your system was installed by Paradise Energy, contact us first—we offer discounted rates to our customers and ensure your warranties remain intact.

 Are you looking for a quote for solar panel removal and reinstallation?
 Our team of highly trained solar professionals is ready to help if you’re located in the Mid-Atlantic region.